 |---|---|---|

-Specificity | Lists multiple specific concrete actions: frontmatter schema, naming rules, directory structure, progressive disclosure, validation, and authoring.
-These are concrete, identifiable aspects of the standard. | 3 / 3 |
+Specificity | Lists multiple specific concrete actions: 'frontmatter schema, naming rules, directory structure, progressive disclosure, validation, and authoring.'
+These are concrete, well-defined aspects of the skill standard. | 3 / 3 |

 Completeness | Clearly answers both what ('Agent Skills Open Standard reference covering frontmatter schema, naming rules, directory structure, progressive disclosure, validation, and authoring') and when ('Use when creating portable skills for Claude Code, Cursor, Gemini CLI...
 Load before creating cross-agent skills'). | 3 / 3 |

-Trigger Term Quality | Includes highly natural trigger terms users would say: 'portable skills', 'Claude Code', 'Cursor', 'Gemini CLI', 'OpenAI Codex', 'VS Code', 'Roo Code', 'cross-agent skills', 'agentskills.io', 'frontmatter schema'.
-Good coverage of tool names and concepts users would mention. | 3 / 3 |
+Trigger Term Quality | Includes strong natural trigger terms users would say: 'portable skills', 'Claude Code', 'Cursor', 'Gemini CLI', 'OpenAI Codex', 'VS Code', 'Roo Code', 'cross-agent skills', 'agentskills.io'.
+Good coverage of agent names and the concept of portable/cross-agent skills. | 3 / 3 |

 Distinctiveness Conflict Risk | Highly distinctive niche — specifically about the Agent Skills Open Standard (agentskills.io) for cross-agent portable skill authoring.
-Very unlikely to conflict with other skills given the specific standard name and the enumerated compatible agents. | 3 / 3 |
+Very unlikely to conflict with other skills given its specific domain and explicit mention of the standard name and URL. | 3 / 3 |

 Total | 12 / 12 Passed |